owenr88/SocialSASS/README.md

 ##Usage

+Include the social-sass.scss in your project and use the add-on Font Awesome classes as om the examples below.

+`@import "SocialSASS/social-sass.scss"`

+[Font Awesome](http://fortawesome.github.io/Font-Awesome/) SASS files are also included, but you can delete them if you've already included them in your project.
+Don't forget to remove the reference in social-sass.scss too!

 View the social-networks.scss file for list fo social networks supported.

-Include the social-sass.scss in your project and use the FontAwesome classes as below.

 ##Icon Examples

+###Default Icon
+`<i class="fa default fa-twitter"></i>`

+Standard icons in the social network's color.

-###Basic Rounded Icon
+###Rounded Icon
 `<i class="fa rounded fa-twitter"></i>`

-Circle icon with the correct social color.
-It gets slightly darker on hover.
+Round icons with the social network's colour in the background.

-###Basic Rounded Icon on Hover Only
+###Rounded Icon on Hover Only
 `<i class="fa rounded-hover fa-twitter"></i>`

-Circle icon with a base color that changes when hovered over.
+Round icons with the social network's color applied to the background when hovered over.
 The base color can be changed in the social-icons.scss file.

-##Disclaimer
+##Details

-Most of the colours were from the [Design Pieces article](http://designpieces.com/2012/12/social-media-colours-hex-and-rgb)
+Most of the social networks' colours were from the [Design Pieces article](http://designpieces.com/2012/12/social-media-colours-hex-and-rgb).
+Thanks for saving a load of searching!

+Some of the mixins came from [Web Design Weekly](https://github.com/web-design-weekly/sass-mixins).